best-practice-and-impact/govcookiecutter/README.md

 development and deployment, whilst ensuring organisation-wide standards on assurance are met.

-We have also included [pre-commit hooks][pre-commit] to prevent accidental committing of secrets[^1], large data files, and Jupyter notebook outputs for security purposes.
+We have also included pre-commit hooks to prevent accidental committing of secrets[^1], large data files, and Jupyter notebook outputs for security purposes.

 [^1]: [Only secrets of specific patterns are detected by the pre-commit hooks][docs-pre-commit-hooks-secrets-definition].